fumitoshi0524/ixeoriNet/README.md

 1. Run `go fmt ./...` and `go test ./...` before submitting changes.
 2. Keep new components focused and add tests where meaningful.
 3. Open an issue if you plan larger architectural changes.

+## Aditional Notes

+This projects comes from a final course assignment of a DL class in UESTC，so it may not work very well in some situations，and it's efficiency definitely needs improvement.
+So this project is mainly for sharing, and contributions are welcomed.
+It would be my pleasure if this project could give you any help.